webronen/PiiDrone_X-314_Quad/README.md

 - Multi-axis: Independent roll, pitch, yaw tuning

 ### Guarantee
-Either finds gains that deliver exactly 200ms/1.0° performance or keeps searching forever.
+Either finds gains that deliver exactly 200ms/1.0° (roll/pitch) or 250ms/0.5° (yaw) performance, or keeps searching forever.
 No middle ground, no "good enough" compromises.

-Perfect for anyone needing rock-solid hover and precise, reliable flight performance.
+Perfect for anyone needing rock-solid hover and precise, reliable flight performance on all axes.

 ---